zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

  ![](./media/image119.png)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.17 – Add Data wizard step 2

-18. Here’s the key step\!
+* Here’s the key step\!
 In step 3 “Define Query” of the Add Data wizard you will connect the data from the Product Order and the Product Order Line.